zzulueta/github-copilot-L400-exercises/Exercises/Exercises2.md

     - Notice that #selection only works if the file is the active tab and the selection is in the same file.

 ### Part D: Workspace Code Reviews
+**Scenario**: You want to conduct a comprehensive review of the entire codebase for standards compliance, consistency, test coverage, and documentation completeness.
 #### Full Codebase Standards Compliance
 1. Close all tabs and open a New Chat
 2. Prompt in Ask: